agabaandre/api_dentalapp/README.md

 }
 ```

-//create new doctor _post
+1. create new doctor _post
-//creates a user account for the doctor with details login
+1. creates a user account for the doctor with details login
 http://localhost/api_dentalapp/Api/newdoctor/KEY
 ```javascript
 {